OpenDominion/OpenDominion/.github/CONTRIBUTING.md

 ### How to run tests

-Tests are ran in an in-memory Sqlite database.
-You need to have the `php-sqlite3` extension installed for this.
+Tests are ran in the same database as your local db, using transactions to revert the database state.

 You can run the full test suite with: